Explore the program

 Already have a bachelor's degree related to science?
 Join our Fast Track Program!
 We also have an option for those who've earned an associate's degree in a science field.
 Check the "Fast Track" page for more details.

 This is a limited access program with a specialized application process.
-Click on the categories below for more information about the Medical Laboratory Technology program and check the other pages in this web section for forms and orientation dates.
+Click on the categories below for more information about the Medical Laboratory Technology program and check the other pages in this web section for forms and open house dates.